 Purpose: The purpose of ILL is to obtain materials not available in the TCC collection for TCC Library patrons.
 ILL also lends circulating materials from the TCC Library to other institutions and libraries.

-Conditions of Service: The conditions of this service are set by the 1994 Interlibrary Loan Code for the United States (www.ala.org/rusa/guidelines/interlibrary) and special agreements with other libraries.
+Conditions of Service: The conditions of this service are set by the 1994 Interlibrary Loan Code for the United States and special agreements with other libraries.
 Reciprocal borrowing agreements are observed and all United States Copyright laws are adhered to.
 Current year’s books and media items are lent at the discretion of campus Librarians.
+Interlibrary loan was codified in the 1976 Act 17.
+U.S.C. § 108 — Limitations on exclusive rights: Reproduction by libraries and archives.

-My ILL Account: All TCC students, faculty and staff have a personal user portal where they can place, track, renew and manage requests.
+My ILL Account: All TCC students, faculty and staff have a personal user portal where they can track, renew and manage requests.
 To login, patrons must use a College-wide ID number (T#) and password.
-All ILL requests must be generated through this portal.
-Click "Place a Request" above to access the user portal.
+All ILL requests must be placed through this system.
 Retirees who still have an active T# and password can place ILL requests but all others please contact the Access Services Librarian.
+See below on ways to submit ILL requests.

 By submitting a request through ILL you acknowledge and agree to all of the terms and conditions listed below.